Kasumi (Dead or Alive): In video games

-In the Dead or Alive Xtreme beach volleyball series, Kasumi has excellent technique and jump abilities, but average speed and defense, and very low power.
-Pairing Kasumi with her rival Ayane can lower their performance.
-According to Official Xbox Magazine, "Kasumi has almost the exact same strengths as Ayane [which means she is excellent at long spikes, digging, and soft dinks], but she's even weaker at the net.
-She must be partnered with a good spiker and kept in the back whenever possible."
-Shelby Reiches of Cheat Code Central wrote Kasumi's fighting style in Ninja Gaiden 3: Razor's Edge "appears to fall somewhere between the more acrobatic Ayane and Ryu’s baseline swordsmanship," but she also "brings rampant teleportation and a focused, laser-like Ninpo [magic attacks] to the table," and David Lynch of X360 noted all the "girls" of Razor's Edge (Ayane, Kasumi and Momiji) are "just as deadly" as Ryu has always been in the Ninja Gaiden series.

-In film
+In other media

 Kasumi appeared as a lead character in the 2006 action-comedy film DOA: Dead or Alive, which is loosely based on the game series.
 In it, she was played by Devon Aoki, an American actress of mixed ethnicity who has previously portrayed the ninja Miho in the film Sin City.
 Itagaki later expressed a preference for a Japanese actress, ideally Kumiko Gotoh, but had no authority over the casting process.
 According to Aoki, she was asked to go the film's casting interview by her 15-year-old brother.
 She played the game for the first time, after which she understood why Kasumi is so popular.
 Aoki said about Kasumi in the film: "Yes, she's pretty badass ... and she's a princess.
 She's never been outside the palace walls.
 She's been very, very sheltered, because she's a princess and that's the way it is ... until the point where she actually decides to leave, she's basically been pretty sheltered but she's a capable fighter."

 According to Kung Fu Tai Chi, DOA: Dead or Alive "focuses its pugilistic mayhem on the eye-candy surrounding the mythos of Princess Kasumi".
 In the movie, Kasumi escapes her clan and joins the tournament upon receiving an invitation.
 She fights against Leon and wins.
 Later, Kasumi stabs the villain Victor Donovan with an acupuncture needle.
 He is paralyzed and perishes in an explosion.
 In the end, she goes home with her brother despite being a runaway shinobi, but has to fight against her clan with her new friends to be allowed to stay.

-In the 2002 comedy film Run Ronnie Run, the character Jerry Trellis (E. J. De La Pena) is shown playing Dead or Alive 2 Hardcore as Kasumi in two different scenes.
-At the end of the film, Jerry uses some of her moves in a fight.
+In print media, Kasumi appears in several stories in the gag comic series Dead or Alive 2 Comic Anthology by DNA Media Comics.
+She was also featured in a gamebook for the ecchi series Queen's Blade, which utilized a stylized version of her original design.
+Meanwhile, a picture book titled Dead or Alive Side A: Love!
+Kasumi was produced and sold in Japan, featuring images and poses of the character as seen in the Xtreme series.